INT Chain (INT) Hits Market Capitalization of $10.81 Million

-INT Chain (CURRENCY:INT) traded flat against the dollar during the 24 hour period ending at 16:00 PM ET on January 24th.
-During the last week, INT Chain has traded flat against the dollar.
-One INT Chain coin can now be purchased for $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+INT Chain (CURRENCY:INT) traded flat against the dollar during the one day period ending at 15:00 PM ET on January 25th.
+In the last seven days, INT Chain has traded flat against the dollar.
 INT Chain has a total market capitalization of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last 24 hours.
+One INT Chain coin can now be bought for about $0.0240 or 0.00000211 BTC on exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.